DjordjePetrovic014/the-smoke-record-store/README.md

 - A new visitor unfamiliar with the catalog
 - A casual browser
-- A collector asking for inspiration or curated picks
+- A collector asking for inspiration or smart personalized picks

 **Methodology used:**
 The system uses a mix of `PRF` and `SCORING` methods to generate picks based on default priorities (rating, price, stock).